 \subsection{Grounded Conversation Generation}

-The pilot study on instance segmentation shows that LMMs trained without explicit grounding supervision already implicitly acquires grounding ability, which can be used to produce pixel-level segmentation masks.
-Following the discussion above, we examine LMMs' grounding ability on a more comprehensive benchmark, grounded conversation generation (GCG)~\citep{rasheed2024glamm}.
-The objective of GCG is to understand visual entities in an image, and organize them into a localized description.
-To be specific, the GCG task requires the LMM to generate a detailed caption for a given image, in which phrases are related to their corresponding segmentation masks in the image.
+For evaluating the visual grounding ability in LMMs, we primarily focus on a \emph{comprehensive while challenging} visual grounding benchmark, grounded conversation generation (GCG)~\citep{rasheed2024glamm}, which requires the model not only to ground multiple visual entities in an image, but also to organize them into a localized description.
+Specifically, the GCG task requires the LMM to generate a detailed caption for a given image, in which noun phrases are related to their corresponding segmentation masks in the image.

-Since the GCG task requires model abilities in both captioning and segmentation, three types of metrics are considered: 1) To measure the caption quality, the \emph{text-only metric}, METEOR~\citep{banerjee2005meteor}, compares the generated captions with the human-annotated reference captions.
-2) To assess the segmentation mask quality, the \emph{mask-only metric}, mean intersection-over-union (mIoU), quantifies the similarity between ground-truth masks and their matched predicted masks.
+Since GCG requires model abilities in both captioning and segmentation, three metrics are considered: 1) To measure the caption quality, the \emph{text-only metric}, METEOR~\citep{banerjee2005meteor}, compares the generated captions with the human-annotated reference captions.
+2) To assess the segmentation quality, the \emph{mask-only metric}, mean intersection-over-union (mIoU), quantifies the similarity between ground-truth masks and their matched predicted masks.
 3) The grounding mask recall~\citep{rasheed2024glamm} is an \emph{integrated metric} for region-specific grounding, which considers both the mask IoU and the textual similarities between the predictions and the ground truth.
-Therefore, the grounding mask recall is mainly considered when comparing different models.
+The integrated metric, grounding mask recall, is mainly considered when comparing different models.